dceejay/RedMap/README.md

 ### Updates

+- v2.12.1 - Only show online layer options if we are online.
 - v2.12.0 - Add live rainfall radar data layer.
 Remove some non-loading overlays.
 - v2.11.2 - Allow thicknesss of arc to be specified by weight
 - v2.11.1 - Better handle KML point info - add popup.